jens-muenker/Lifestyle-Scoring-App/README.md

 - **Error Prevention:** No mistakes in the point calculation.
 - **Multiple Players:** The app supports multiple players.

+## Privacy Policy

+You can find the privacy policy in german and english [here](https://github.com/jens-muenker/Lifestyle-Scoring-App/tree/privacy_policy).

 ## License

 This app is open-source and distributed under the [Apache License 2.0](LICENSE).